CAT 2020: Application Form, Online Registration, Eligibility Criteria

 CAT Application Form 2020

-Interested candidates will be able to fill their application form for CAT 2020 from the month of August 2020 (tentatively).
+Interested candidates can fill their application form for CAT 2020 from 5th August 2020.
 To obtain the application form, the candidates will have to visit the official CAT website iimcat.ac.in.
 No other mode of filling and submitting the application form will be provided to the candidates.

 - The applicants will first have to register themselves by providing basic details such as name, date of birth, email address, mobile number, etc.